-You can have the kids paint in valentine colors all over a big sheet of paper and then cut hearts out of the pages when they dry.
+You can have the kids paint in Valentine colors all over a big sheet of paper and then cut hearts out of the pages when they dry.
 They look so sweet with all the fun patterns.
 This is a great one for finger painting.
 Finger painting also gives the kids more sensory experiences as well.
 Check out more paint ideas for kids here.

 I love to set up the bowling game in the hallway (since it’s like a bowling lane) or get out the ball toss game for the valentine party.
 Kids love trying to win games with their friends.